 - Floating IP address - A public address that can be reassigned to different machines.
 Good for developing, configuring, and testing projects.
 Floating IP addresses associated with a virtual machine’s private address and can be attached and detached without restarting the machine.

-You must add a public subnet or floating IP address to your project by clicking the relevant button before saving.
+You will have to add a public subnet (3) and floating IP address (4) by clicking the corresponding buttons before saving the project.

-Changed values will be reflected in the project list.
+After saving your changes, updated resource values will be shown in the project list.